 Travis McMichael testifies Ahmaud Arbery was "just running" and did not threaten him before fatal encounter

+The defense has rested its case in the murder trial of the three men charged with killing Ahmaud Arbery in Brunswick, Georgia, last year.
+The judge told the jury they were free to go until Monday morning, when closing arguments are expected to begin.

-Travis McMichael, the man who fatally shot Ahmaud Arbery in February 2020, resumed testifying in his own defense on Thursday, returning to the witness stand to answer questions from prosecutors.
+Travis McMichael, the man who fired the fatal shots, spent several hours on the stand Thursday testifying in his own defense and answering questions from prosecutors.

 McMichael, 35, is on trial alongside his father, Gregory McMichael, and their neighbor, William "Roddie" Bryan.
-All three are charged with murder and other counts for the death of Arbery, a 25-year-old Black man who was jogging in the neighborhood, The three defendants have separately been charged by the Justice Department with federal hate crimes.
+All three are charged with murder and other counts for the death of Arbery, a 25-year-old Black man who was jogging in the neighborhood in February 2020, The three defendants, who are all White, have separately been charged by the Justice Department with federal hate crimes.
 They have pleaded not guilty and claim they were acting in self-defense.

 "I just killed a man, I still had blood on me still.
 That was the most traumatic event of my life.
 I was scared to death," McMichael explained.